What's Up Regarding Commonwealth Open University?

 John: Could you tell us, then, where the university is actually located?
 All I can figure out is a convenience address in the Virgin Islands, and a post office box in Spain.
 Thanks.

-Author/co-author:: Bears Guide to Earning Degrees by Distance Learning,
+Author/co-author:15 editions of Bears Guide to Earning Degrees by Distance Learning,

 Dr. Bear, I Hope This Helps!

 I have been accepted into a PhD in Management Program there, but I am waiting until I learn more.
 The cost is fairly inexpensive.
 Another question I have is, who does getting an academic degree have to break the bank in order to be legitmate?